holepunchto/pear-docs/readme.md

 Notable features include:

-* lower-level module provides direct access to the DHT for connecting peers using keypairs
+* lower-level module provides direct access to the DHT for connecting peers using key pairs

 ## Helpers